Canning, Preserving and Storing the Harvest

-When we consider preparing, for anything, food is often a subject that comes to mind.
-Whether we are preparing for a gathering, an event, or something more vague, food is a necessary item.
+When we consider canning, preserving and storing the harvest, keeping food safe for later is the goal.
+Whether we are preparing for a gathering, an event, or preparedness, food is a necessary item.
 Preparing for what MAY come and not knowing how or what that could entail, adds another facet to the preparing.
 How long will we need to store it?
-How much will we need to store?
-How will we keep it fresh?
+Can we estimate how much will we need to store?
+What it the best method to keep it fresh?
 All of these questions need to be addressed, in order to successfully prepare for food in an uncertain, what if, situation.

 Why Store Food

 On the one hand, this may seem like a ridiculous question.
 We all need to eat.
 And we need to eat everyday in order to stay strong and healthy and do our work.
 It may seem unnecessary to store food in any quantity, if there is a local grocery store on every corner.
 But what if a prolonged emergency situation develops?
 Stores run out of food quickly, and if roads are closed or destroyed then deliveries will not be made.
 So, having a weeks worth of food stored at home, can give you peace of mind.
 Some people will choose to have even more food on hand.
 Canning, preserving and storing food will give you garden fresh foods to enjoy, all year long.

 Canning, Preserving, and Storing the Harvest – Different Ways to Store Food

 The most common ways to store fresh food for the future are canning, dehydrating, and freezing.